 Going away over Winter?

 If you are lucky enough to be escaping to a sunnier climate this winter, there are a few things to take into consideration.
 If your property will be unoccupied for more than 60 days (lucky you!), you are required to contact us for insurance purposes.
 You can find details regarding this here.
-Remember to also leave a key with a friend or neighbour, and inform us of their details incase emergency access is needed.
+Remember to also leave a key with a family member, friend or neighbour, and inform us of their details incase emergency access is needed.

 Take good care of your property in winter and it will serve you well throughout the year!